Criticism of the Church of Jesus Christ of Latter-day Saints: Polygamy

 Pratt ended her marriage to husband Orson Pratt in 1868 because of his "obsession with marrying younger women" (at age 57, Orson Pratt married a sixteen-year-old girl, his tenth wife, younger than his daughter Celestia).
 Sarah Pratt lashed out at Orson in an 1877 interview, stating:

-Here was my husband, gray headed, taking to his bed young girls in mockery of marriage.
-Of course there could be no joy for him in such an intercourse except for the indulgence of his fanaticism and of something else, perhaps, which I hesitate to mention.
+"Here was my husband, gray headed, taking to his bed young girls in mockery of marriage.
+Of course there could be no joy for him in such an intercourse except for the indulgence of his fanaticism and of something else, perhaps, which I hesitate to mention."

 The Tanners argue that early church leaders established the practice of polygamy in order to justify behavior that would otherwise be regarded as immoral.
 The Ostlings criticize Joseph Smith for marrying at least 32 women during his lifetime, including several under the age of 16, a fact acknowledged by Mormon historian Todd Compton.
 Compton also acknowledges that Smith entered into polyandrous marriages (that is, he married women who were already married to other men) and that he warned some potential spouses of eternal damnation if they did not consent to be his wife; in at least two cases, Smith married orphan girls who had come to live at his home.

 However, Bushman notes that evidence of sexual relations between Smith and any wives of his followers is sparse or unreliable.
 Compton argues that some marriages were likely dynastic in nature, to link families.

+1890 Discontinuance

+The Tanners argue that the church's 1890 reversal of its policy on polygamy was done for political reasons, citing the fact that the change was made during the church's lengthy conflict with the federal government over property seizures and statehood.
+The Ostlings say that, soon after the church received the revelation that polygamy was prohibited, Utah again applied for statehood.
+This time the federal government did not object to starting the statehood process.
+Six years later, the process was completed and Utah was admitted as a state in 1896.
+The Ostlings note that soon after the church suspended the practice of polygamy, the federal government reduced its legal efforts to seize church property.
+Despite this, Mormon leaders after 1890 continued to sanction and participate in plural marriages in secret, in smaller numbers, both in the U.S. and in Mexico, for the next several decades.
+This was done to place obedience to God above conformity with society or "mammon."
+Breakaway polygamist groups took this a step further, parting with Salt Lake's leaders and practicing polygamy openly.